 Do families need to provide their own masks?

-Families may provide their own masks for their children.
+Families may provide their own masks for their children as long as those masks are acceptable.
 The District will also have two washable cloth masks available per student for families who request them.

 Can students wear a face shield instead of a mask?